-Caitlin Bangsund is the author of Marvellous Macey, The Delightful Days.
-It is the first in a series based on true life.
+Caitlin Bangsund is the author of the Marvellous Macey picture books, based on true life.
 Caitlin knows the trial and trauma of childhood cancer, childhood disability, and the fear of almost losing her daughter — the star of the series — Macey.

-She encourages readers to look for the treasures that hide in the rubble and gloom.
+She encourages readers to look for the glitter in the muck.
 Life is beautiful chaos and her message is to press on and conquer.
-Read her stories and help create a world that is full of kindness and acceptance.
+Read her stories and help create a world that is full of kindness and hope.

 More About Cait